cmapsoftware/CMAP-API/Sections/Expenses.md

 ```

 * **`POST v1/expenses`**
 Create a new Expense Claim.
 This returns the ID of the new Expense Claim.
-To default to using Expense Claim names of the month and year in the format "Dec 2022", supply a JSON body with no name property
+To default to using Expense Claim names of the month and year in the format "Dec 2022", supply a JSON body with no name property.

 ```json
 {